michaelrsweet/michaelrsweet.github.com/rasterview/rasterview.md

 Introduction
 ============

-RasterView is a CUPS, PWG, and Apple raster file viewer.
+RasterView is an Apple, CUPS, and PWG raster file viewer.
 It basically allows you to look at the raster data produced by any of the standard CUPS RIP filters (`cgpdftoraster`, `imagetoraster`, `pdftoraster`, and `pstoraster`) or the `ipptransform` tool and is normally used to either test those filters or look